ROBMYERS1856/University-of-Minnesota-/Week 11 Network Security/Firewalls and Network Security.md

 2. What stage of the Cyber Kill Chain does this alert violate?

-    * This alert is violating stage 4: Explitation
+    * This alert is violating stage 4: Exploitation

 3. What kind of attack is indicated?